 Knowing how to find real estate investor partners in your area can help you build up a portfolio fast.
 Even though investing with other people has disadvantages, there are a number of advantages as well.

 Don’t over-complicate this process.
-Your focus should be on meeting the right types of people.
+Your focus should be on meeting the suitable types of people.
 People who fit a few requirements:

 - Have the money to invest in real estate